pjholt1234/top-frag/parser-service/README.md

 ## 🚀 How It Works

 ### 1. **Request Processing**
-- Client sends demo file path via HTTP POST
+- Client uploads demo file via HTTP POST with multipart form data
+- Service validates the uploaded file
-- Service validates request and creates a unique job ID
+- Creates a job with unique ID
+- Saves file to temporary location
 - Processing starts immediately in a background goroutine
 - Client receives job ID immediately (non-blocking)

 ### 2. **Demo Parsing**
 - Uses `demoinfocs-golang` library to parse CS:GO demo files
 - Processes events in real-time as they occur in the demo
+- Temporary files are automatically cleaned up after processing (success, error, or panic)
 - Maintains game state throughout the parsing process
 - Extracts detailed information about:
   - **Gunfights**: Player engagements with health, armor, weapons, positions